RabbitMQ is an open source message broker that offers a reliable, highly available, scalable, and portable messaging system.

 Start the message queue consumers

-After you have connected Magento Commerce and RabbitMQ, you must start the message queue consumers.
+After you have connected Adobe Commerce and RabbitMQ, you must start the message queue consumers.
 See Configure message queues for details.